August 30, 2017

 If you file for Chapter 7 bankruptcy in Massachusetts, you can protect some or all of your property with Massachusetts’s bankruptcy exemptions.
 The bankruptcy exemptions in Massachusetts also play a role in Chapter 13 bankruptcy.
 Read on to learn about what property is covered by Massachusetts’s bankruptcy exemptions.

 Massachusetts is one of the few states that allow debtors to choose between state and federal bankruptcy exemptions.
 This means that bankruptcy filers may examine both sets of exemptions and elect the exemptions that better protect their assets.
+(To learn which set of exemptions will benefit you most, see Should I Use the Massachusetts or Federal Bankruptcy Exemptions?)

 Here are some of the most common exemptions available under Massachusetts law.